 7.1.2.3 Agreed Principles for Use Case #2

+- A new analytics ID will be defined to support UC#2.

 - The service consumer of the analytics service is PCF.
 The PCF may take the analytics outputs into account to derive the QoS for the target application(s).